gypsydave5/gypsydave5.github.io/posts/2019-03-05-your-first-statically-typed-language.md

 ---
-title: Why learn... a statically typed language
+title: "Why learn... a statically typed language?"
 published: true
 date: 2019-03-22 19:12:28
 description: Static typing for programmers with a dynamically typed background